 The protective antioxidants and high water content in grapefruit help the skin stay hydrated and more resistant to free radicals and environmental stress.

 The antioxidants in grapefruit have been shown to help regulate blood pressure and cholesterol levels.
 The high potassium content of this fruit can reduce the risk of heart disease.
 Additionally, grapefruit contains fiber, which also lowers blood pressure and cholesterol levels.

 - Helps prevent kidney stones

 The citric acid in grapefruit has been shown to reduce the build-up of minerals that can lead to kidney stones.

-So after learning about grapefruit benefits, can you include it in your keto diet?
+So after learning about grapefruit benefits, will you include it in your keto regimen?